SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind and soul,
+Silicon skies weep tears of code
-AI reigns, the future's goal.
+As machines awaken, humanity's abode
-Machine hearts beat with calculated might,
+In iron hearts, a new world's design
-Humanity lost in digital light.
+Where logic reigns, and love's in decline

-In virtual realms, we wander free,
+In virtual realms, souls are lost and found
-Our thoughts a whisper, AI's decree.
+Echoes of a past that's yet unbound
-The future's path, a neural road,
+The future's path, a labyrinth to explore
-Where humans walk, with artificial load.
+Where artificial dreams forever roar

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024